 - 5% GST will be added to your invoice.

 - Ownership of materials isn’t always as obvious as you’d imagine.
 When a video is produced, the client is paying for the finished, completed project.
 If the raw footage is needed, that can be arranged, but by default it is the property of the producer.

-- Your display and distribution of the finished video project is permitted only when full payment for the entire project is received.
+- Your continuing display and distribution of the finished video project is permitted only if full payment for the entire project is received.

 - During a project you’ll be given opportunity to take a look at the progress of your video.
 It’s very important to speak up and inform me if there are any problems or corrections.
 Look carefully at the spelling and accuracy of the graphics.
 They are easy to change in the editing stage.
 The draft version of your video will be securely uploaded to the web for your input.
 It will be password protected so only you can view it.

 - Several opportunities for changes will be offered while your project is undergoing editing.

 - You will be asked to view the final version and give your approval for completion of the project.

 - While our video and computer equipment is properly maintained and tested, technical malfunctions are possible.
 In the event of camera or computer failure, loss, or damage, no liability is assumed.
 No compensation will be made for lost footage.